realadammatthew/humbleberger/src/copy/did-yeshua-really-ascend-into-heaven.md

 **Humbleberger Ministries**

-Among the most awe-inspiring claims of Christianity is that Yeshua (Jesus), after rising from the dead, physically ascended into heaven.
+Among the most awe-inspiring claims of Christianity is that Yeshua, after rising from the dead, physically ascended into heaven.
 For many of my Jewish brothers and sisters, this may sound strange or even fantastical.
 Yet, for the early Jewish followers of Yeshua, the ascension was not just believable—it was central to their hope, their joy, and their boldness to proclaim him as Messiah.

 Let’s walk through this together, as friends seeking truth, rooted in the Hebrew Scriptures and open to God’s unfolding plan.